 Typical thermal solar systems can cost in the region of between €800 - €1300 per square metre – meaning that, with the grants available, the cost can usually be made back within a few years.

 The Warmer Homes Scheme offers qualifying applicants assistance for upgrades to improve home energy efficiency.
 It’s open to those who are also currently in receipt of the fuel allowance, the working family payment, the one-parent family payment, and other payments; find out more with this guide on eligibility.

 The EV grant provides up to the value of €600 towards the purchase and installation of a home charger unit for owners of an electric vehicle.
 Of course, that’s just the start of the savings you can make with an electric car.

 How to apply for an SEAI grant in Ireland:

 - Speak to a building contractor, architect, BER Assessor (a registered individual or business who is licensed to assess or advise on your Building Energy Rating Certificate (BER)) or energy advisor about what energy upgrades can be made to your home and decide what upgrades you want to proceed with.

 This step is only necessary when applying for a grant for a new heat pump system.
 This advisor will decide which particular kind of heat pump will work best in your home.

 - Choose a registered contractor to carry out the upgrade.

-- Apply for the relevant SEAI grant, which can be done here.
+- Apply for the relevant SEAI grant.

 - Once the upgrade(s) have been made to your home, fill in the form called the Declaration of Works, which will be sent out to you in the post by the SEAI.
-Send this back and you will receive your grant within four weeks.
+Send this form back and you will receive your grant within four weeks.